 - When buying a betta, always source your fish from a reputable breeder.
 Some fish stores inbreed their stock because that’s cheaper than importing or rearing bettas properly.
-Inbred fish are highly likely to come with a whole gamut of problems, including an increased risk of developing cancerous tumors.
+Inbred fish are highly likely to come with a whole gamut of problems, including an increased risk of developing cancerous tumors and unsightly growths.

 - Keep your tank water in pristine condition by using and maintaining an efficient filtration system.
 Be sure to change 25% of the water every week to prevent bacteria from building up, which could potentially put your fish at risk of developing health problems.